What Causes Arch Pain?

 - Wearing shoes that have worn down in the heel or sole

-- A traumatic injury to the foot, including cuts, bruises, strains and fractures
+- A traumatic injury to the foot, including cuts, bruised arches, strains, and fractures

 - The presence of arthritis or other inflammatory conditions